pantheon-systems/documentation/source/_docs/cms-api.md

 ### What is REST?

-Web Services make it possible for external applications to interact with our application.
-This aims to enable a **CRUD** for your site, which is to CREATE, READ, UPDATE or DELETE content in your site but through HTTP Requests only.
-This is different rather than connecting directly to the database.
+Web Services make it possible for external applications to interact with our application through HTTP Requests only, rather than connecting directly to the database.

 [REST or RESTful web services](https://en.wikipedia.org/wiki/Representational_state_transfer) is one of the most popular ways of making Web Services work.
 There are other formats such as SOAP or XML-RPC, but REST is the most commonly implemented among CMSes like WordPress and Drupal.